MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode3_Tournament/Scrolls/scrolls.md

 - **WP** test every hr
 - Can use **MP** to help with failed WP tests

+## Remarks to Raya

+- When he hears of her abilities with **L3 heal injury** he's **astounded**:
+  - "I've heard of the spell but never heard of it being so flexible.
+Usually it will just help with a broken bone or something like that".
+  - "You must be particularly talented".

+- **Read/Write**: "What's important is to impart the meaning of the spell into the scroll - most people have to use words for that, some even have to write in arcane Magik - and that can make it hard for others to understand and use the scroll.
+But if you can do that without words, then that's amazing".

 ## Calm (L2)

 - Must be written with a down quill